Sandstorm831/chessdom/README.md

 ## Prerequisites

-To run the project in your local machine, you have to have the following packages
+To run the project in your local machine, you must have

 - Node.js : [Volta recommended](https://volta.sh/)